jeronimonunes/rgbw-ctrl/firmware/doc/ALEXA_INTEGRATION.md

 alexa.applySettings(settings);
 ```

-The settings are going to be applied only after a device restart.
-Since the devices are created dynamically at the "begin" method.
+You might need to delete the existing devices in your Alexa app and rediscover them to apply the new settings.

 ## Web Handler